-France has always earned global recognition on the quality of its cuisine, and Paris gives you the chance to confirm this taste of greatness.
-Paris has nearly 45,000 places where you can dine compared to London’s 18,110.
-Over the years, the restaurants in Paris have earned higher Michelin Stars than London’s.
+France has always earned global recognition for the quality of its cuisine, and Paris gives you the chance to confirm this taste of greatness.

 Cost of Living in London vs. Paris

-Both London and Paris are known for their high cost of living, but London is quite expensive than Paris.
-With an assumption that you will rent in both cities, you will need to spend $5,960 in London to maintain the same living standard of around $5,236 in Paris.
+Both London and Paris are known for their high cost of living, but London is quite more expensive than Paris.
+With the assumption that you will rent in both cities, you will need to spend $5,960 in London to maintain the same living standard of around $5,236 in Paris.

 Rent prices in London are nearly 51% higher than those in Paris.
 Therefore, if you are planning on a less expensive trip in terms of rent, then Paris would be a great option.
 But, note that groceries and other consumer prices are 4% lower in London than in Paris.

 In other aspects such as local transportation costs and utility bills, Paris appears to be quite cheaper than its rival.
 There is a significant margin in terms of expenditure between the two cities.
 Paris will be a great option if you are looking for a pocket-friendly destination.